gmoe/piano_fundamentals/source/chapter1/ch1_topics/III.1.rst

 process described in this one paragraph may take weeks or even months to complete.

-**Tone**: Single versus Multiple Notes, Pianissimo, Fortissimo.
-Tone is the quality of the sound; whether the sum total of all the properties of the sound is appropriate for the music.
+**Tone: Single versus Multiple Notes, Pianissimo, Fortissimo.** Tone is the quality of the sound; whether the sum total of all the properties of the sound is appropriate for the music.
 There is controversy over whether a pianist can control the "tone" of a single note on the piano.
 If you were to sit at the